 By Judith Hirst, Greenbank founder

-So – you have successfully introduced 360o feedback into your organisation – but how can you make sure that the feedback is actually used to drive individual development and performance – and not just be used as ‘New Year Resolutions…’??
+So – put the two together and you have a great basis for a solid development plan – but how can you make sure that the feedback is actually used to drive individual development and performance – and not just be ‘aspirational’…

 As a coach, my heart sinks when I see action plans with statements such as:

 - ‘Increase communication with my team’

 - ‘Develop my internal and external network’

 Don’t get me wrong, all of these are admirable aspirations but frankly without some work, the chances of a successful outcome are fairly slim.

 Good coaching can help here of course – so here are some ideas and specific coaching questions you might use if you are remotely coaching your team

 The problem with goals like ‘Delegate more’ is that they focus on activity rather than outcomes.
 Delegation is not valuable in its own right but because of what it helps us to achieve; such as developing team members, increasing accountability, reducing firefighting and giving more time for other strategic activities.